michael-koller-91/character-waypoints/README.md

 * add a map tag for the goal? ("utility.shoot_cursor_red")
 * is it interesting to save the path so that walking continues when a game is loaded?
 * clean up storage: are all the variables necessary?
-* we don't have to path find if the character wears a mech armor, it can just go in a straight line
 * if waypoint request fails, go as close as possible